 - You complete a downsizer contribution to super form

 You can only make downsizing contributions for the sale of one home.
-If you sell your home and make a downsizer contribution there is no requirement for you to purchase another home.
+If you sell your home and make a downsizer contribution, there is no requirement for you to buy another home.

 Downsizer contributions are not classed as non-concessional contributions and therefore are not included in your non-concessional contributions cap.
-They are not tax-deductible and are included in determining your eligibility for the aged pension.
+They are not tax-deductible and are included in deciding your eligibility for the aged pension.